NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Night of the Gray Death/Miss Whisper.md

     desc: "  A sahkil's level is considered 2 lower for the purpose of being conjured by the [[Spells/Binding Circle|Binding Circle]]ritual (and potentially other rituals, at the GM's discretion), but it is always free to attack or leave instead of negotiate unless the primary caster's check is a critical success."

   - name: "Entangling Train"
-    desc: "`pf2:r`  **Trigger** A creature moves adjacent to the pakalchi\n**Effect** Writhing, pitch-black vines wrap around the creature.
+    desc: "`pf2:r`  **Trigger** A creature moves adjacent to the pakalchi\n* * *\n\n**Effect** Writhing, pitch-black vines wrap around the creature.
 The creature takes 1d6 slashing damage and takes a -15-foot circumstance penalty to its Speeds until the end of its next turn."

 attacks:
   - name: ""